 - After applying the filter – Click the remove icon for the item.
 It is removed from the filter list.

 If you remove all applied filters within a category, then all items in that category reappear, and you can make alternate filter selections if needed.

 To quickly return to the unfiltered chart, click Remove all filters at the top of the filter pane.

 The filters only persist while the Trend details view is open.
 When you return to the dashboard, the filters are removed.

 When you change a chart in the Trend details view, by default these changes are not saved when you close the Trend details view.

 Use Save to permanently change chart settings; or Save As to create a new chart tile and keep the original chart unchanged.

 You can only save changes to the Trend details view when you display a chart from a custom dashboard.
-This feature is not available when you drill down from an Operations dashboard or from another Portal page such as the Operational summary page or a Third party services dashboard.
+This feature is not available when you drill down from an Operations dashboard or from another Portal page such as the Operational summary page.

 Change the chart as needed: